obytes/ob-dj-feature-flags/README.md

 ## Skipping Feature Flags In The project

 If you want to skip feature flags in the entire app, you can add a setting to your Django project's settings module.
 By setting the `SKIP_FEATURE_FLAGS` setting to `True`, all feature flag checks will be skipped when running the project.
-Here's how you can do it:

 ## Configuration